bwsewell/bwsewell.github.com/_posts/2013-03-06-namespacing-laravel-models.md

 ?>
 {% endhighlight %}

-You'll notive I commented out `path('app').'models`.
+You'll notice I commented out `path('app').'models`.
 This is to prevent Laravel from auto-loading my models without the  `Models` namespace...
 I know confusing right?

 So now if I try to utilize this model somewhere inside a Route, Controller or View, I need to access it like this: